bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 electronic communication.

 The most common form of phishing is unsolicited email disguised as coming from a legitimate entity you may have an account with.
-For example it may be an email styled to look like it came from PayPal with a link to a fake PayPal site designed to fool the victim into typing in their username and password.
+For example, it may be an email styled to look like it came from PayPal with a link to a fake PayPal site designed to fool the victim into typing in their username and password.

-To protect yourself from such scams please be sceptical of any unsolicited correspondence, either in email or messaging form.
+To protect yourself from such scams please be skeptical of any unsolicited correspondence, either in email or messaging form.
 Do **NOT** click links, do **NOT** open attachments, do **NOT** be tricked into sending your password in electronic form.
 Do not trust links in emails, they may be a scam.